d3/d3-shape/README.md

 <a name="_arc" href="#_arc">#</a> <i>arc</i>(<i>arguments…</i>)

 Generates an arc for the given *arguments*.
 The *arguments* are arbitrary; they are simply propagated to the arc generator’s accessor functions along with the `this` object.
-For example, with the default settings:
+For example, with the default settings, an object with radii and angles is expected:

 ```js
 var a = arc();